-After progressing in my academic and professional career for the next few years at Moratuwa, and having been again promoted on merit to a full Professorship, in May 1997 I visited the University of Canterbury, Christchurch, New Zealand on the prestigious Erskine Fellowship and remained there for about eight months and spent my time doing teaching and research.
-Ramala and Roshanthi accompanied on this trip.
-Roshanthi in particular was fortunate to gain admission to a prestigious school which helped mould her character .
+After progressing in my academic and professional career for the next few years at Moratuwa, and having been I was again promoted on merit to full Professorship.
+In May 1997 I visited the University of Canterbury, Christchurch, New Zealand on the prestigious Erskine Fellowship and remained there for about eight months and spent my time doing teaching and research.
+Ramala and Roshanthi accompanied me on this trip.
+Roshanthi, in particular, was fortunate to gain admission to a prestigious school which helped mould her character .
 During my time at Canterbury I was associated in my work with Professor Jos Arrillaga, Dr Chris Arnold and Dr Neville Watson.
 I spent the remaining four months of my sabbatical at the University of Auckland, New Zealand doing teaching and research associated with Dr Nalin Pahalawatta and Dr Udaya Annakkage.
 Ramala and Roshanthi spent only a very short time in Auckland as Roshanthi had already missed part of her advanced level schooling in Sri Lanka.
 However, I do not regret the decision to take her out for 8 months to New Zealand as she would never have got that exposure if she remained in Sri Lanka throughout, and which exposure has provided rich dividends.

 Roshanthi studied at Holy Family Convent, Bambalapitiya from where she sat for her GCE (Advanced Level) examination in August 1999.
 She offered Applied Mathematics, Pure Mathematics, Physics and Chemistry and obtained an overall aggregate of 278 (out of 400) and was admitted to the University of Moratuwa as an undergraduate student in December 2000.
-She was selected for the high demand specialisation of Electronics & Telecommunications Engineering at the end of the first year after performing at the top of the batch.
+She was selected for the high demand specialisation of Electronics & Telecommunications Engineering at the end of the first year, after performing at the top of the batch.
 While at the University, during the first semeser, Roshanthi also took part in the Drama "It runs in a family" conducted by the English Literary Association (ELA) of the University at the prestigious Lionel Wendt theatre.
-She was also an active member of the Rotaract Club of the University and has helped in organising the "Are You Ready programme" for the graduands for 3 years and and ended up as the Community Services Director of the Club during her last year at the University, where one of her acts was the donation of urgently required medical supplies to the Cancer Hospital.
+She was also an active member of the Rotaract Club of the University and has helped in organising the "Are You Ready programme" for the graduands for 3 years.
+She ended up as the Community Services Director of the Club during her last year at the University, where one of her acts was the collection and donation of urgently required medical supplies to the Cancer Hospital.
 She took part in swimming and also played tennis at the University.
 She graduated with First Class Honours on 1 November 2004.

 Roshanthi was employed as an Engineer at Suntel Ltd in its Corportate Technical Services Division for two years soon after graduation.
 She also managed to find time to take part in extra-curricular activities including playing badminton and taking part in Drama, but with increasing work load she had to give them up.

 Roshanthi embarked on the prestigious MBA programme at the Judge Business School at the University of Cambridge.
 She obtained the MBA degree in October 2007, having done the Individual Project at the Global Fund in Switzerland.
-After returning to Sri Lanka, from mid-December 2007, she was employed at Dialog Telecom for a few months when she was offered the position of Strategic Officer at The Global Fund in Geneva, Switzerland and took up the appointment on 1 June 2008.
+After returning to Sri Lanka, from mid-December 2007 she was employed at Dialog Telecom for a short period when she was offered the position of Strategic Officer at The Global Fund in Geneva, Switzerland and took up the appointment on 1 June 2008.

 Roshanthi got married to Lakshita Gunaratne in October 2010.
 Picture on left shows, from left to right, Rohan, Srimani and Lakshitha Gunaratne; Roshanthi, Rohan and Ramala Lucas.

 After marriage, Lakshitha joinged Roshanthi for a short while in Geneva and they returned to Sri Lanka in 2011.
 Roshanthi was a Research Manager at LIRNEasia (an ICT policy and regulation think-tank active across the Asia Pacific region) till March 2015.
-Lakshitha is working as a Senior Executive at CIC Holdings (portfolio in Healthcare, Industrial, Consumer Products, Crop Solutions and Services). from left to right, Rohan, Srimani and Lakshitha Gunaratne, Roshanthi, Rohan and Ramala Lucas.
+Lakshitha worked for many years as a Senior Executive at CIC Holdings (portfolio in Healthcare, Industrial, Consumer Products, Crop Solutions and Services) and became a Chartered Financial Analyst (CFA).

 In March 2015, Roshanthi furthered her career by moving to the Colombo Office of Stax (Global Strategy Consulting Firm which develops fact-based analyses and insights) as a Senior Executive, and presently the Team Lead - Data Analytics.

 In February 2016, Roshanthi and Lakshitha were blessed with a son Avisha, and I became a devoted grandfather (figure above on right).

 In 2006, I was fortunate to enrol in the Toastmaster's International programme at the University of Moratuwa where I made my Ice Breaker at Toastmaster's Club of University of Moratuwa on How I do things differently which will also give you some additional insight into my life.
 Soon afterwards, I undertook my final sabbatical leave from October 2006 to October 2007 at the University of Manitoba in Canada, in collaboration with the Manitoba HVDC Research Centre, developing a small signal stability module for the well known PSCAD/EMTDC programme.